Amelia Dyer: Murder of Doris Marmon

 Marmon was surprised by Dyer's advanced age and stocky appearance, but as Dyer was affectionate towards Doris, Evelina handed over her daughter, a cardboard box of clothes, and £10.
 Still distressed at having to give up care for her daughter, Evelina accompanied Dyer to Cheltenham station, and then on to Gloucester.
 She returned to her lodgings "a broken woman".
-A few days later, she received a letter from "Mrs. Harding" saying all was well; Marmon wrote back, but received no reply.
+A few days later, she received a letter from "Mrs. Harding" saying all was well; Marmon wrote back but received no reply.

 Dyer did not travel to Reading, as she had told Marmon.
-She went instead to 76 Mayo Road, Willesden, London where her 23-year-old daughter Polly was staying.
-There, Dyer quickly found some white edging tape used in dressmaking, wound it twice around the baby's neck and tied a knot.
+She went instead to 76 Mayo Road, Willesden, London, where her 23-year-old daughter Polly was staying.
+There, Dyer quickly found some white edging tape used in dressmaking, wound it twice around the baby's neck, and tied a knot.
 Death would not have been immediate.
 Dyer later said: "I used to like to watch them with the tape around their neck, but it was soon all over with them."

 Both women allegedly helped to wrap the body in a napkin.
 They kept some of the clothes Marmon had packed; the rest was destined for the pawnbroker.
-Dyer paid the rent to the unwitting landlady and gave her a pair of child's boots as a present for her little girl.
+Dyer paid the rent to the unwitting landlady and gave her a pair of children's boots as a present for her little girl.
 The following day, Wednesday 1 April 1896, another child, named Harry Simmons, was taken to Mayo Road.
 However, with no spare white edging tape available, the length around Doris's corpse was removed and used to strangle the 13-month-old boy.